 Once done investigating a problem, though, it is customary only to indicate the solution subset.
-In other words, it is customary to use the following square bracket round parenthesis infinity ii.
-To name the half-line
+In other words, it is customary to use the following and by writing a round parenthesis on the other side.

 It goes without saying that those parts of the data set that are not marked as being included in the solution subset are in fact non-included in the solution subset.